badrisugavanam/movies/README.md

     - clone the repo @ https://github.com/doganaydin/themoviedb and navigate to the directory of the cloned repo and do the following below
     - pip install requests fuzzywuzzy
     - sudo python setup.py install
+- Install uniencode to avoid encoding/decoding issues from the movie results fetched from API
+    - pip install unidecode

 #Important Request API Key
   - Follow the steps mentioned in API Key subsection @ https://github.com/celiao/tmdbsimple